Record of Contributions¶

 GitHub id: EKaroune

-Short bio: I’m an independent post-doctoral researcher working in the field of Environmental Archaeology and Palaeoecology.
+Short bio: I’m a Research Associate and Community Manager of DECOVID at The Alan Turing Institute.
+I’m also a post-doctoral researcher working in the field of Environmental Archaeology and Palaeoecology.
 I have a PhD in Palaeoecology from the Institute of Archaeology, University College London.
-I am currently working on a project with Historic England concerning the development of novel methodologies in phytolith research for application to British Archaeological remains.
-I am also working on a project to improve the FAIRness of phytolith data.
+I am leading a project to improve the FAIRness of phytolith data.
+I am also working on a project with Historic England concerning the development of novel methodologies in phytolith research for application to British Archaeological remains.

-I have contributed to the Guide for Collaboration.
-Specifically, I drafted the chapter on “Getting Started with GitHub” for novice learners.
-I have really enjoyed working in such a collaborative way during the November 2020 Book Dash.
-I have had interesting discussions concerning the accessibility of The Turing way and research in general with other contributors.
+I have really enjoyed working in such a collaborative way during the Book Dash.
+I have had interesting discussions concerning the accessibility of The Turing way, collaboration, communication and research in general with other contributors.
 I have further developed my Github skills by working in collaboration with @paulowoicho, @malvikasharan and @KirstieJane to develop a chapter on ‘Getting started on Github’.
 This improvement in my skills will really benefit my own personal research to develop my own collaborative working groups and teach others how to use these research tools.
-Here are a few links where I have contributed to: Chapter on “Getting Started with GitHub”.
-Curating terms for the online Glossary to maintain a list of all definitions in Afterword.
+In 2021 Book Dash, I’ve enjoyed mentoring new contributors contributions, reviewing pull requests and helping to run sessions during the Book Dash.
+It was great to work collaboratively to improve and publish a new chapter on ‘Communicating with wider audiences’ in the Guide for Communication.

 I try to work as openly as possible and a large part of my current research is developing easy and accessible to all collaborative and open ways of working.
 I am also working hard to bring together specialists in my field into a working group for Open Science so that we can work collaboratively towards subject-specific FAIR guidelines for phytolith data.